ImanAlfathanYudha/go-transaction-service/README.md

 ### 2. Design Principles

 - **Dependency Injection**
-  Each service receives its repository through an interface (e.g., `IRepositoryRegistry`), allowing flexible swapping of implementations and easy mocking during unit tests.
+  Each service receives its repository through an interface (e.g., `IRepositoryRegistry`).
+It allows flexible swapping of implementations and easy mocking during unit tests.

 - **Error Handling**
   The service layer validates CSV format and data consistency before saving to the repository.
-  Errors (like missing fields or invalid formats) are wrapped with clear messages for debugging.
+  Errors (like missing fields, wrong extension, invalid column) are wrapped with clear messages for debugging.
+Error handling also added in Controller (in case there's a problem when uploading the csv).

 - **Testability**
   Unit tests mock the repository layer using `testify/mock` to verify service logic without needing a real database.

 - **Extensibility**
-  New features (e.g., analytics or additional endpoints like `/issues`) can be added by extending the service and controller layers without breaking existing functionality.
+  New features (e.g., analytics or additional endpoints like `/issues`, adding notes/notification if there's a invalid format in cs) can be added by extending the service and controller layers without breaking existing functionality.

 - **Framework Choice: Gin**
-  Gin is lightweight and high-performance, ideal for simple REST APIs.
+  Based on tutorial i learnt and internet, Gin is lightweight and high-performance, ideal for simple REST APIs.
   It provides easy routing, middleware handling, and JSON response support.

 ---